-Every year, the IPOS-International management, in consultation with IPOS, will review the results of the current work plan and plan for the work next year.
+Every year, the IPOS International management, in consultation with IPOS, will review the results of the current work plan and plan for the work next year.
 A review of the required resources and quality objectives is undertaken as part of the process.
-Any new quality objectives are communicated to the staff at the monthly unit sharing sessions or meetings.
+Any new quality objectives are communicated to the staff by way of circulation of minutes of management meeting as well as at the quarterly unit sharing sessions or meetings.